GLESAV/Yolk_Demo/README.md

 The demo may crash if you place 8-10 points, as the memory may be overwhelmed.

+# State of the Art

+Significant progress has been made in the past 30 years on the yolk problem.
+[4] Cites the 2-dimensinoal case for the yolk can be solved in O(n log n).
+This is done by exploiting relations of duality and the zones induced by the set of hyperplanes.

 # References

 [1] Craig Tovey, "A polynomial-time algorithm for computing the yolk in fixed dimension" in Mathematical Programming 57 March, 1992. pp.259-277.